Azawakh vs Barbet: Complete Comparison (2026)

 Health and Lifespan Comparison

 Azawakh has a typical lifespan of 12-15 years, while Barbet lives approximately 12-14 years.
 Health profiles differ significantly between these dogs.
 Azawakh is predisposed to Potential Health Concerns, Physical Considerations, with associated veterinary costs for monitoring and treatment.
-Barbet faces its own health challenges including Orthopedic Conditions, Eye Conditions, Other Concerns.
+Barbet faces its own health challenges including hip and joint issues, Eye Conditions, Other Concerns.
 Azawakh has 2 documented predispositions compared to 3 for Barbet, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health